Off to the Orchard

 Tart Cherries

-Some prefer to call them pie cherries because they make delicious pies.
-Others like the tart taste and eat them out of hand.
-My tart cherries, Balaton, are red inside and out.
-They ripen right after Sweet Cherries.
+Some prefer to call them pie cherries because they make delicious pies, others like the sweet-tart taste and eat them out of hand.
+My tart cherries are Hungarian bred and a might sweeter than standard.
+They are Jubileum, Danube, and Balaton.

 Apricots

-After sweet cherries are picked, there is a week or two delay before the main season fruits come in.
-Apricots and plums compete to be next.
+Apricots, Cherries, and Plums compete to be the first fruit of the season.
 Apricots usually win by a day or two.
 Of all the major fruits apricots are the hardest to grow in the Eastern United States.
 That is why most Pennsylvanians have never tasted a sweet, tender, delicately aromatic tree ripened apricot.
 They are outstanding!
 My favorite fruit!
 If you have never tasted a tree ripened apricot, please don't deny your taste buds one of life's great treats.
 Come down and I'll give you a taste.

 Plums